NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week6.2"></a>Week 6 (10/14) - Visual Project work session
 - Work on visual project in class

+- **Visual Project (due 10/28)**
+  - Create an image, series of images or video using a machine learning algorithm (e.g. using Colab, Artbreeder, other online tools)
+  - You can incorporate the visual output into a larger work, e.g. website, printed image, interactive program or use the output of the machine learning algorithm as source material for your creative process (e.g. generate images and then further manipulate them)
+  - Some ideas:
+    - create a series of related images using style transfer and present them on a website
+    - generate the description of an using GPT-2 and then draw it yourself
+    - create an animation through the latent space of StyleGAN
+    - cartoonize some images to create a comic strip (online or printed)
+    - generate an image using machine learning and redraw it yourself
+  - The work should somehow address one of the concepts we’ve covered in class (e.g. extending creativity, who is the author?, real/fake, AI revolution, bias, etc)
+  - The idea is to see how you can use the tools we've looked at in class (or any tool you can find) to express your creativity or make a comment on machine learning / AI
+  - The work or documentation of it should be accessible on the web (e.g. for a printed work post photos)

+  - Required documentation:
+    - Name of your project
+    - What inspired you to make this work?
+    - How does the content of your work related to some of the concepts we've covered in class?
+    - What tools did you use?
+How did the tools affect your creative process?
+(If you found the tools limiting you can also comment on that.)

 ## <a name="week6.5"></a>Week 6.5 - Fall Break-ish

 ### <a name="week6.5.1"></a>Legislative day (10/18)